 College of Veterinary Medicine & Biomedical Sciences

-- Brinkmeyer-Langford, Candice (Veterinary Integrative Biosciences) – “I am currently a research assistant professor in the Department of Veterinary Integrative Biosciences.
+- Brinkmeyer-Langford, Candice (Department of Veterinary Integrative Biosciences) “I am currently a research assistant professor in the Department of Veterinary Integrative Biosciences.
 Much of my research is interdisciplinary, including elements of genetics/genomics, neuroscience, and immunology.
-I have received R01 funding from NIH to support my work and participate in four projects through the interdisciplinary Toxicology Program, including an NIEHS T32 training grant, an EPA STAR grant, a NCATS-funded tissue culture testing center, and an NIEHS Superfund research program.
+I have received R01 funding from NIH to support my work and participate in four projects through the interdisciplinary Toxicology Program, including an NIEHS T32 training grant, an EPA STAR grant, an NCATS-funded tissue culture testing center, and an NIEHS Superfund research program.
 Each of these programs involves multiple investigators and locations, and I have been involved with the organization of these programs from the start.
-As a non-tenure track research professor at TAMU for 10 years, I believe I can be an effective voice for NTT researchers at the CPI and speak to the important contributions we make to the University research enterprise.
+As a non-tenure-track research professor at TAMU for 10 years, I believe I can be an effective voice for NTT researchers at the CPI and speak to the important contributions we make to the University research enterprise.
 I would facilitate communication between CPI and the research community at Texas A&M, and enthusiastically promote research that is both of high quality and impactful.”

 Texas A&M University at Qatar